warner/foolscap/doc/connection-handlers.rst

 To accomplish this, you would use `Tub.removeAllConnectionHintHandlers()` to remove the DefaultTCP handler, then you would add a Tor-aware "tcp:" handler.
-You might also add a "onion:" handler, to handle hints that point at hidden services.
+You might also add a "tor:" handler, to handle hints that point at hidden services.

 .. code-block:: python

     tub.removeAllConnectionHintHandlers()
-    tub.addConnectionHintHandler(TCPThroughTor(proxyaddr))
+    tub.addConnectionHintHandler("tcp", TCPThroughTor(proxyaddr))
-    tub.addConnectionHintHandler(OnionThroughTor(proxyaddr))
+    tub.addConnectionHintHandler("tor", OnionThroughTor(proxyaddr))

 (note that neither of these handlers are included with Foolscap: they are left as an exercise for the reader)